 The cultivation of the garden by our ranger service over the years has led to some not so common visitors becoming year-round residents.
 It has become a small haven for thriving wildlife and locally provenanced species of plants, sedges, shrubs and trees that grow in mountains today.

-Newly developed for this summer is the Coire Cas Viewpoint and Wildlife Hide.
 Take a walk through the hide and learn of the native inhabitants of the Cairngorms, catch a glimpse of the hungry locals at our feeding tables and watch the story of our nesting family of Ring Ouzel unfold.

 Have a seat at the viewpoint, listen to the tranquil sounds of the running water, the singing birds and experience one of the most stunning views of the Coire Cas.